eachlabs/Awesome-AI-Workflows/workflows/game-video-generator-sync/README.md

-# Game Character Video Generator + Sync
+# Game Character Video Generator + Synclabs

 <img src="images/game-video-generator-sync-full.jpeg" alt="Game Video Generator + Sync"/>

 ## Overview
-The Game Character Video Generator + Sync tool helps bring a character photo to life in the style of a selected game, creating a video.
+The Game Character Video Generator + Synclabs tool helps bring a character photo to life in the style of a selected game, creating a video.
 This tool combines features like face analysis, face swapping, and lip sync to give the character an authentic look and feel.

 ## Features
 - **Face Analysis** using 1019-Face-Analyzer for face evaluation